Consumer medicine information

 Do not give this medicine to a child or adolescent under the age of 18 years.

-Some medicines and OCALIVA may interfere with each other.
+Some medicines may interfere with OCALIVA and affect how it works.

 These include: